GUNPARK-GOOKIM/legal-text-summarizer/README.md

-Gemini said
-This README.md is designed to help your designer (or anyone else) set up the entire environment from scratch without any confusion.
-It covers the Local AI, Python, and API requirements.

 ⚖️ Legal AI Assistant: Token-Reduced Summarization This project is a high-performance legal document processing pipeline.
 It uses the Scaledown API to compress heavy legal text into a "sweet spot" (approx. 50% reduction) and then uses Local Ollama (Llama 3) to generate a clean, final summary and chat-ready analysis.